WebDataRocks/pivot-angular/README.md

-# Example of integrating WebDataRocks with the Angular framework
+# Example of integrating WebDataRocks with the Angular 5-15 framework

 :grey_exclamation: **Updated to Angular 15** :grey_exclamation:

 This repository contains a sample project that shows how to integrate [WebDataRocks](https://www.webdatarocks.com/) with the [Angular framework](https://angular.io/).

 **Note:** This project uses the [ng-webdatarocks](https://github.com/WebDataRocks/ng-webdatarocks) wrapper.
-The project on the [master](https://github.com/WebDataRocks/pivot-angular/tree/master) branch uses the Ivy-compatible `ngx-webdatarocks` wrapper for Angular 14+.
+The project on the [master](https://github.com/WebDataRocks/pivot-angular/tree/master) branch uses the Ivy-compatible [ngx-webdatarocks](https://github.com/WebDataRocks/ngx-webdatarocks) wrapper for Angular 14+.

 ## Prerequisites